ckunakdot/Control4-HomeKit-Controller/README.md

 - Supports Contact, Motion, Occupancy, Smoke, and Leak sensors.
 - Reports OPENED when the sensor is active or detecting, CLOSED when it is not.
 - A Sensor Type property selects which sensor to follow.
 One accessory can expose several at once, such as an ecobee that publishes both motion and occupancy, so add one instance per sensor and point them all at the same Accessory AID.
 Left on Auto, the driver uses the first sensor it finds, which suits accessories with only one.
+- Handles accessories that publish the same kind of sensor as several separate zones, such as the Aqara FP2's presence zones.
+A Zone property selects a named zone, using the name set in the accessory's own app.
+Add one instance per zone and point them all at the same Accessory AID; each is addressed by its own characteristic, so zones do not overwrite one another.
+Left on Auto, it follows the first matching sensor.
 - An Invert property swaps the reported state for cases where the opposite convention is wanted.
 - The output is a standard Control4 contact sensor, so it can be bound to a Motion Sensor or similar proxy to present properly in Navigator with the matching events and history.

 ### homekit-sensor

-Bridges HomeKit environmental sensors to Control4 temperature and humidity values.
+Bridges HomeKit environmental sensors to Control4 temperature, humidity, and light-level values.

 - Reports temperature in both Celsius and Fahrenheit, so Control4 can display either.
 - Reports relative humidity.
-- Reads ambient light level into a variable when the accessory provides it.
+- Reports ambient light level (lux) as a variable, and makes it programmable.
+Configurable Dark Threshold and Bright Threshold properties set a hysteresis band; a LIGHT_IS_DARK variable tracks the current side of that band; and Became Dark and Became Bright programming events fire on a real transition.
+The dead-band between the two thresholds keeps light hovering at dusk from flapping the events, so an ambient-light reading can drive lighting scenes directly without extra programming.

 ### homekit-garage